What is Customer Focus?

 Collecting and analyzing customer feedback garners a competitive advantage in the market, not just in terms of improved customer support or experience but also through a better brand image.
 The process, however, doesn’t end with collecting feedback.

-Businesses have to find a way to meet customer expectations.
+No matter your industry size.
+Be it small businesses or enterprises, companies have to find a way to meet customer expectations.
 The expectations could be met with a small training program for frontline employees or a new product launch.

 Research indicates that 77% of customers think favorably of brands that seek and incorporate customer feedback.